 4. Get Aligned With Your Managers

 Set up your one-on-ones with direct reports.
 These meetings should be owned by your team members rather than you.
 They’re not status updates, they’re people updates.
-A one-on-one belongs to the employee — not to you.
+A 1:1 belongs to the employee — not to you.

 The frequency will vary, but make them regular and STICK TO THEM.
 Cancelling or rescheduling one-on-ones sends the message that you value other things more than your team.
 The VPs and Directors who report to you are people, too.
 They will make you successful.
 Or not.